Upper Las Virgenes Canyon Open Space Preserve: Pre-1963

 The 1769 Juan Bautista de Anza expedition, the first European exploration by land of Las Californias, passed by the area.
-The U.S. National Park service's Juan Bautista de Anza National Historic Trail goes through the Preserve, entering in Moore Canyon from El Escorpion Park and Vanowen Street.
+The U.S. National Park service's Juan Bautista de Anza National Historic Trail goes through the Preserve, entering from the east in Moore Canyon from El Escorpion Park and Vanowen Street and leaving in the west into the Santa Monica Mountains National Recreation Area's Cheeseboro & Palo Comado Canyons section.
 The Rancho El Escorpión was an 1845 Mexican land grant named after the Peak, and was adjacent on the northeast side of the Preserve.
 From the 1920s to the 1950s many Westerns and other types of motion pictures were filmed here at the Lasky Mesa movie ranch area.

 1963-2003

 In 1963, Home Savings of America obtained the property that was then called Ahmanson Ranch.
 It sat unused, with no plans for development, until 1989 when Home Savings of America announced their plans for the 5400 acre property.
 The plans included over 3,000 homes, two golf courses, and 400000 sqft of commercial and residential space.
 However, in 1998, Home Savings of America was bought by Washington Mutual for $6.4 billion.
 In 2003 the Santa Monica Mountains Conservancy purchased the land from WAMU for an open space preserve and nature reserve Park.